 Test the pitch

-A lot of people reading this will unfortunately not be playing on carpet like professional pitches, so as part of your warm up it is a always extremely useful to ensure that you understand how the area and the goalmouth play before you kick off.
+A lot of people reading this will unfortunately not be playing on carpet like professional pitches, so as part of your warm up it is always extremely useful to ensure that you understand how the area and the goalmouth play before you kick off.
 Make sure between you and the server you really understand how the ball rolls when hit across the ground, how does it bounce?
 This can often vary drastically between in and outside of the 6 yard box so really do test it out and adjust your play style accordingly if needed.

 How much time should you spend on each drill?